xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 ## ETM Related Facts

 ### ETM and Queuing Scale
 when ETM is enabled VoQ resources across the system is saved as there is no need to replicate the same across the system.
-Thus queuing scale is increases signicantly for the system.
+Thus, queuing scale increases signicantly for the system.

 ### New QoS functionality with ETM
 ETM makes the feature rich ingress pipeline available for the egress QoS function.
 Thus we are able to do classification based on parameters like cos/dscp/exp for egress.
 This adds support for QoS short pipe mode.